ncatlab/nlab-content/pages/15574.md

 The book by La Palme-Reyes-Zolfaghari (2004) provides a good entry to the mathematics of Lawvere from an elementary point of view and contains even a page on the adjoint cylinder.

-The known mathematical results on the Aufhebungs relation is contained in the paper by Kennett-Riehl-Roy-Zaks (2010) which is based on older phd-works by some of the authors.
+The known mathematical results on the Aufhebungs relation are contained in the paper by Kennett-Riehl-Roy-Zaks (2010) which is based on older phd-works by some of the authors.

 Further results on essential localizations can be found in the papers by Johnstone (1996) and Lucyshyn-Wright (2011).